 - An understanding of strategic leadership

-- Improved ability to build and lead effective teams
+- Improved ability to build and lead effective and diverse teams

 - Improved negotiation and conflict management skills

-- Enhanced business literacy in the areas of finance and research funding
+- Enhanced business literacy in the areas of finance, including research and education funding

-- Knowledge of the overall interaction of the key components of the health care system
+- Knowledge of the overall interaction of key components in an integrated health care system

-The curriculum is intended to enhance the critical skill sets of participants to lead and make a difference within AHC's.
-Final course content is under development through a needs assessment conducted by the Penn State Executive Programs Team.
-Topics may include:
+The curriculum is intended to enhance the critical skill sets of participants necessary to lead and make a difference within academic health care centers and associated regional health systems.
+The course content is focused on addressing leadership challenges and opportunities within the integrated, multi-mission structure of such systems.